Mead Johnson cuts outlook as China challenges remain

 Excluding items, earnings were 71 cents per share.
 On that basis, analysts on average were expecting 72 cents, according to Thomson Reuters I/B/E/S.

-RBC Capital Markets analyst Edward Aaron said the overall results were disappointing, but he noted a few bright spots -- the fact that sales do not seem to be slowing in other emerging markets, that the China weakness was also related to distributor inventory reductions, and that marketing spending has not declined.

-Shares fell 9 percent to $63.20 on the New York Stock Exchange.

-Reporting by Martinne Geller in New York; Editing by Gerald E. McCormick and Lisa Von Ahn, Theodore d'Afflisio and Sofina Mirza-Reid
+Reporting by Martinne Geller in New York; Editing by Gerald E. McCormick and Lisa Von Ahn and Theodore d'Afflisio